PrestaShop/prestashop-specs/back-office/orders/orders/Create new order.md

 #### Expected behaviour

+The default value of the payment method in the droplist is "Choose a payment method" or empty value (wording still to be defined).
 When the user selects a payment method, it does not affect the list.
 The default value of the status droplist is "Choose a status" or empty value (wording still to be defined).
 So to create the order, the user has to select an order status.
-An error message is thrown if the user has not chosen a status.
+An error message is thrown if the user has not chosen a status or payment method.